TickleThePanda/carpe-dm/src/adventures/the-vanquished-chapter-2-the-vanquished-fist.md

 > traveller's cloak approaches from one of the corners.
 The figure takes
 > a chair from a neighbouring table, and places it at yours, immediately
 > sitting.
 The figure, in a graceful voice, says, "Good evening, Prince
-> Aseir, Elmond, and Meriele.
+> Aseir, Elmon, and Meriele.
 I'm glad to see that you've answered my
 > request to discuss a matter with you."
 >
 > From the voice, you can tell that this person is unmistakably a woman